Caring For Baby Skin: The Ultimate New Parents' Guide

 When you change your baby’s diaper, use a soft, gentle baby wipe to get the area good and clean!
 Babo Botanicals’s 3-in-1 Sensitive Baby Face, Hands & Body Wipes gently cleans while leaving skin soothed, soft, and moisturized.

-These plush wipes are hypoallergenic, non-drying, and made with oatmilk and organic calendula oil.
+These plush wipes are gentle, non-drying, and made with oatmilk and organic calendula oil.
 Gentle enough for babies and effective enough for adults, too.
 Post-yoga wipe, anyone?

-Plus, the natural cloth fiber is 100% plant-based and biodegradable.
-Everyone is happy about this wipe, the earth included!
+Plus, the natural cloth fiber is 100% plant-based.

 Just what the skin of your baby’s bum needs to stay, well, as smooth as a baby’s bottom!

 Care For Your Baby’s Kissable Skin

 Baby skin is delicate, but when you know the basics, caring for it isn’t hard!